Hakuba Valley is Japan's largest ski area, encompassing 9 individual ski resorts and more than 960 hectares of world-class terrain.

 Culture & Ambience

-Hakuba is truly an international ski destination.
-It is now one of Japan’s major tourist drawcards.
+Hakuba is truly an international ski destination and now one of Japan’s major tourist drawcards.
 During the 2014/15 season, the resort attracted a record 171,000 foreign visitors, more than double its intake in 2011/12.
+In 2018/19, foreign visits are expected to reach 200,000.
 Of all the ski resorts in Japan, only Niseko has experienced similar growth.
 Both resorts do a great job of catering to foreigners: western-style accommodation, international cuisine, English-language ski schools, and lively après-ski bars.

 As a result, Hakuba looks and feels somewhat less Japanese than many of the country’s lesser known ski resorts.
 If you’re looking for a more “authentic” experience, Hakuba might not be the best fit.
 That said, there are plenty of cultural attractions within easy reach including Matsumoto Castle, Jigokudani Monkey Park and Zenkoji Temple—not to mention an abundance of local onsens (hot spring baths) and izakayas (gastropubs).